 Given the quantity of historical archaeological investigations carried out over the past 30 years within Parramatta, a detailed review of archaeological investigations was limited to a one-block radius around the site, being sites on George Street, Smith Street, Macquarie Street and Church Street facing the current site (Figure 4.4).
-These sites have comparable historical development and occupation patterns and the results adequately demonstrate the range of archaeological sites and features that may be encountered within the site.
-The results of these archaeological investigations, and implications for the site, are summarised in Table 4.3 and their locations shown on Figure 4.8 .
+These sites have comparable historical development and occupation patterns and the results adequately demonstrate the range of archaeological investigations, and implications for the site, are summarised in Table 4.3 and their locations shown on Figure 4.8.
 These investigations have uncovered archaeological evidence for the development of Parramatta, including agricultural, domestic, commercial and industrial activities, from the late eighteenth through to the early twentieth centuries.